owlnical/amenu-site/index.md

  5. Save the file and restart amenu (tray menu > restart)
  6. Choose your new theme in the theme sub menu

-amenu should now look something like this:
+We have now created a new child theme, default-green, which uses the default theme as base. amenu should now look something like this:

 ![Theme default-red](img/theme/default-green.png)